Freedom from per-seat pricing, finally

 Every time we raise money, someone asks if we’d consider a “per-seat option for enterprise.”
 The answer is no, and it’s going to stay no.

-Per-seat pricing is the reason eighty percent of teams don’t have a workspace.
+Per-seat pricing is one reason so many teams still do not have a real workspace.
 It’s the reason the WhatsApp group exists.
-It’s the reason the line cook doesn’t get invited.
-We started this company because of that gap — the gap between the people the desk-software industry serves and the people who actually do the work.
+It’s the reason the line cook, contractor, client, or seasonal teammate doesn’t get invited.
+We started this company because of that gap: the gap between the people the desk-software industry serves and the people who actually do the work.

 If we charge per seat, we become another tool that segments out the team.
 We become the reason someone doesn’t get invited.